jaegeral/awesome-security-python-training/README.md

 # awesome-security-python-training
-This repo will turn into a list of training materials for python starters with focus on security
+This repo will turn into a list of training materials for python starters with focus on security.

+Of course the number of training materials and documentation for python is near to endless, but that should give you a good starting point.

 ## Awesome lists